 The academic units and doctoral programmes are responsible for education and supervision.
 The office staff of LUT DS gives advice on study administrative issues from application to graduation.

 LUT Doctoral School, in co-operation with other units organizes training and info sessions aimed at all doctoral students of LUT.
-In addition to Uni, information on the events is usually available in the LUT intranet and also via e-mail list of LUT doctoral students.
 It is also possible participate in most of the events virtually (via ACP).

 - The admission criteria are transparent and informed in detail to potential applicants.

 - The application procedure follows the same basic steps in all schools.

 - All information on doctoral education at LUT is available in Finnish and English in the student portal Uni.

 - Two supervisors are appointed for each student and supervisory groups are nominated where applicable (recommendation).

 - A supervision plan is prepared to determine the rights and responsibilities of the student and the supervisor/s.

 - The number of students supervised by an individual supervisor is followed (recommendation).
 However, the fluency of supervision is the key issue.